leo0514/vpc-on-classic-network/vpc-connectivity.md

 * You can assign a Floating IP address (FIP) to any VSI to reach it from the internet, or vice versa.
 * Subnets in the IBM Cloud VPC offer private connectivity; they can talk to each other over a private link.
 You do not need to set up any routes.
 * For more information, see our [About VPC Infrastructure](/docs/vpc-on-classic?topic=vpc-on-classic-about).

-## Terminology
-{: #terminology}

-This [glossary](/docs/vpc-on-classic?topic=vpc-on-classic-vpc-glossary) contains definitions and information about terms used in this document for IBM Cloud VPC.

 ## Characteristics of subnets in the VPC
 {: #characteristics-of-subnets-in-the vpc}